grafana/tempo/docs/tempo/website/operations/deployment.md

 # Deployment scenarios

-Tempo can be deployed in one of three modes.
+Tempo can be deployed in one of three modes:

-- Single binary
-- Scalable single binary
+- monolithic
+- scalable monolithic
-- Microservices
+- microservices

 Which mode is deployed is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
-The default target is `all`, which is the single binary deployment mode.
+The default target is `all`, which is the monolithic deployment mode.

+> **Note:** _Monolithic mode_ was previously called _single binary mode_.
+Similarly _scalable monolithic mode_ was previously called _scalable single binary mode_.
+While the documentation has been updated to reflect this change, some URL names and deployment tooling (e.g. Helm charts) do not yet reflect this change.

-## Single binary
+## Monolithic

-A single binary mode deployment runs all top-level components in a single process, forming an instance of Tempo.
-The single binary mode is the simplest to deploy, but can not horizontally scale out by increasing the quantity of components.
+Monolithic mode deployment runs all top-level components in a single process, forming an instance of Tempo.
+The monolithic mode is the simplest to deploy, but can not horizontally scale out by increasing the quantity of components.
 Refer to [Architecture]({{< relref "./architecture" >}}) for descriptions of the components.